openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

      operator, while formally being a binary operator, has a conventional form like a[i].

-     Some languages treat operators as 'syntactic sugar'---a conventional version of a more common construct, i.e., *function call*.
+     Some languages treat operators as *syntactic sugar*---a conventional version of a more common construct, i.e., *function call*.
 Therefore, an operator like ``a+b`` is conceptually treated as the call ``+(a,b)``, where the operator sign plays the role of the function name, and the